-MouseAdventure Frolics Among the Flowers for Silly Symphoniesby Stephanie Wien, staff writer
+MouseAdventure Frolics Among the Flowers for Silly Symphoniesby Stephanie Wien, contributing writer

 On May 14, teams tackled MouseAdventure Silly Symphonies at Walt Disney World's Epcot Resort area, and Epcot's World Showcase and Future World.
 The Silly Symphonies theme is an homage to the Walt Disney Studios' Silly Symphony shorts, which were produced from 1929 to 1939.
 Each quest was named after a short, loosely tied to the quest's area of focus or question.
 Fifty-four teams wandered the lobbies of hotels, skipped across the BoardWalk, and wrestled through the crowds in World Showcase, all with Epcot's annual Flower and Garden Festival as a backdrop.